morhendos/tenis-del-parque/docs/SEO_CLUBS_DIRECTORY_TODO.md

 - [ ] Some API endpoints may need locale updates
 - [ ] Mobile navigation improvements needed
 - [ ] Club form modal needs to be implemented
+- [ ] Map integration needs to be implemented
+- [ ] Need to add more clubs to reach target numbers

 ## 📝 Notes
 - Priority cities: Málaga → Marbella → Estepona